cor1nthian/offlinelibinst/README.md

 | 3 | Boolean | If true, script creates library install report.
 True by default.
 | 4 | Int | Maximum libraries to install.
 256 by default.

-:exclamation: Variables set in the script have prioruty over script arguments
+:exclamation: Variables set in the script have priority over script arguments

 Script return codes:
 | Code | Description |